ajananth/synapse-analytics-integration-external-orchestrating-systems/README.md

-# Synapse Analytics Integration with External Systems
+# Synapse Analytics Integration with External Orchestrating Systems

 Azure Synapse Analytics makes use of the Synapse Studio interface for enabling collaboration between data engineers, data scientists and end users.
 In addition to making use of Synapse Studio, an organisation could make use of interfaces made available by Azure such as the REST API framework, Azure CLI & SDKs to integrate Synapse Analytics with its own internal systems.
 By doing so, an external system could automate processes such as execution of pipelines & spark jobs while another could monitor the progress of jobs and action failures, etc.